 Another thing to keep in mind is to avoid fabric softeners.
 Although it may seem like a good idea, it really isn’t recommended.
 This is because chemicals in fabric softeners are too harsh for the fabric of the blanket, and you could (ironically) end up having a rougher blanket.
 The same goes for bleach.
 It is a no-go for your weighted blanket.

-If you’re anything like us, you enjoy your blanket so much, you have it around you at all times — on your bed, the sofa, and around your shoulders while you cook dinner.
+If you’re anything like us, you enjoy your blanket so much, you have it around you at all times — on your bed, the sofa, or when cuddling up with the kids for a movie.
 Inevitably, it’s going to catch the evidence of your morning coffee, mac ‘n cheese TV dinner, or glass of red wine.
 This is especially true with a weighted throw — it can only be used as a fort or dragged through the house so many times before it needs to be washed.

 Stains are normal and expected, so we’re going to teach you how to make your blanket look clean as new.
 All it takes is attention and prompt care.